1818-08-31

 The email of the tester will be added to the submission form and a message box for further explanations.
 Testers can also label issues.

-As soon as the visual bug report is generated in the Usersnap issue tracker it can be forwarded to 20+ tools, all of which can be integrated.
-Usersnap also allows you to manage issues and ask your testers questions, thus keeping your main issue tracking system clean from unnecessary bug reports.
+As soon as the visual bug report is generated in the Usersnap issue tracker, it can be forwarded to 20+ integrated tools.
+Usersnap also allows you to manage issues and ask your testers questions, thus keeping your main issue-tracking system clean from unnecessary bug reports.

-Not only can this optimized testing and quality assurance method be used in User Acceptance Tests, but it can also be used in design testing—conducted by designers to confirm the initial design concept—or in usability testing as well.
+This optimized testing and quality assurance method can be used in User Acceptance Tests, design testing—conducted by designers to confirm the initial design concept—and usability testing.

 2.3 Major issues